m-toman/tacorn/README.md

+WARNING: This repository was an experiment and is not maintained anymore.

 # tacorn

-WARNING: Currently only supports Griffin-Lim synthesis from the Tacotron-2 repository.

 TTS framework bridging different 2018/2019 state-of-the-art open source methods.
 Currently aims to combine the Tacotron-2 implementation by Rayhane-mamah (https://github.com/Rayhane-mamah/Tacotron-2) with a fork of the alternative WaveRNN implementation by fatchord (https://github.com/fatchord/WaveRNN).